Paws up if you love taking photos of your dog?

 I actually started photographing weddings and was shortlisted for regional awards.

-After a few years I realised that I really wanted more 1-1 interaction and less hours so decided to transfer my skills to family photography and around this time we got our first dog, a whippet called Scout who completely changed my world.
+After a few years, I realised that I really wanted more 1-1 interaction and fewer hours so decided to transfer my skills to family photography and around this time we got our first dog, a whippet called Scout who completely changed my world.

 He became my muse and I would take my camera on walks and photograph him in the beautiful countryside.

 Our whippet family grew – we now have Scout, Boo, Shadow, Bertie and Jasper – and people started asking me if they would photograph their own dogs.

 This was in 2013 when I hadn’t really seen very many dog-specific photographers, but I decided to pursue it as a niche and haven’t looked back!

 How lovely!
 And where did the idea for national dog photography day come from?